Soon buds and leaves

 I journeyed deep into the wilderness, although on the surface I continued to go to work every day and did my best to fulfill my various roles and responsibilities.
 I functioned to the best of my ability despite feeling like I was living two different lives.
 And I learned so much.

 I learned a lot about the nature of codependence and the importance of putting our foot down even when it breaks our heart to do so.
 I learned that we can neither depend on anyone else to rescue or complete us, nor can we save anyone from doing the hard work that is necessary for their own growth.
 The best we can do for others is to be a loving, radiant presence – a beacon of light and inspiration rather than a sponge.
 I learned not to look to anyone else to give me what is already latent inside me, for others can only support me in finding it within.
 I learned that what matters most is love and that we can only love and nurture others to the extent that we love and nurture ourselves.
-I learned what true love feels like and that it is free from the desire to possess or control and supports our genuine happiness and well-being.

 I learned that grief comes in waves that can throw you off balance if you’re not mindful, and I know what it feels like to have my body ache with the heaviness of grief – to feel it in my heart, solar plexus, and sacral chakras, and deep down in my bones.
 To feel it so intensely that I want to scream at the top of my lungs or do whatever I can to expel it so it won’t suffocate me, even though resisting it only makes it worse.
 It’s not just the loss of my mother but the loss of so much else as well.
 To restate it in more hopeful terms, it has been a year of clarity and clearing the way for what’s next – even though I don’t yet know what’s next.

-Perhaps most important of all, I’ve learned that when I feel shattered, empty, stained, and severed, my core essence remains whole, immaculate, radiant, and indelibly connected.
+Perhaps most important of all, I’ve learned that when I feel shattered, empty, and severed, my core essence remains whole, immaculate, radiant, and indelibly connected.

 For about 25 years, I’ve had recurring nightmares in which a door of my house couldn’t be locked.
 I feared an intruder would enter and harm me.
 On Memorial Day, I dreamed that two different doors had broken locks and was afraid when I heard a man call my name in the distance.
 Then I noticed two adolescent boys entering the garage and shooed them away.
 They returned later and took some of my possessions, which I demanded that they return.
 When they gave them back to me, I looked at the objects in my hands and realized I had no use for them.
 I told the boys they could have them – and anything else they wanted.
 I realized I was surrounded by things that I no longer needed and wanted to open up the garage and let people come and take what they wanted and thereby lighten my load.
 I wanted to let go of all the stuff, rather than hold onto it, and realized there wasn’t anything that really could be stolen from me.
 It was a wonderful dream that had a deeper meaning and also filled me with a strong desire to purge so many possessions in my waking life.
 Get rid of what no longer serves a purpose to make room for something new.